ABTC Board of Trustees

 Jane Williams is an Animal Training Instructor and Clinical Animal Behaviourist working in the East of England and on-line.
 She has been ABTC registered since 2008, an ABTC Trustee since 2018 and was its Chair 2018-2020.
 Jane has been a full member of the APDT since 2008 and of the APBC since 2009 and was the APBC Chair 2017-2020.
 Since gaining her M.Sc. from the University of Southampton, Jane has delivered CPD to vet practice staff, developed resources to improve owner understanding of their pet’s behaviour and worked hard to promote animal welfare through the ABTC and APBC.
 Alongside a full and varied career as a behaviourist and trainer, Jane lives with a number of reptiles, 6 rescue dogs, Harry the rabbit and another equally animal-mad human.

-Following a first career in the Army and a spell living in France I attended Oxford Brookes University as a mature student.
-After graduating with a Combined Studies degree in Psychology and Animal Behaviour I moved into adult education and taught in the Prison Service for a few years.
-I have now been involved in the delivery of education to students worldwide in Animal related topics such as behaviour, conservation and welfare for over 25 years.
-Since 2010 I have also been closely involved in the work of ABTC creating the standards and infrastructure needed to support a true profession.
+Following a first career in the Army and a spell living in France David attended Oxford Brookes University as a mature student.
+After graduating with a Combined Studies degree in Psychology and Animal Behaviour he moved into adult education and taught in the Prison Service for a few years.
+David has now been involved in the delivery of education to students worldwide in Animal related topics such as behaviour, conservation and welfare for over 25 years.
+Since 2010 he has also been closely involved in the work of ABTC creating the standards and infrastructure needed to support a true profession.

 Lauren Johnson